 The serial port of the DAC3283 is a flexible serial interface which communicates with industry standard microprocessors and microcontrollers.
 The interface provides read/write access to all registers used to define the operating modes of DAC3283.
-It is compatible with most synchronous transfer formats and can be configured as a 3 or 4 pin interface by sif4\ena in register CONFIG23.
+It is compatible with most synchronous transfer formats and can be configured as a 3 or 4 pin interface by sif4_ena in register CONFIG23.
 In both configurations, SCLK is the serial interface input clock and SDENB is serial interface enable.
 For 3 pin configuration, SDIO is a bidirectional pin for both data in and data out.
-For 4 pin configuration, SDIO is bidirectional and ALARM\SDO is data out only.
+For 4 pin configuration, SDIO is data in only and ALARM_SDO is data out only.
 Data is input into the device with the rising edge of SCLK.
-Data is output from the device on the falling edge of SCLK.